Apprenticeships are a great way to train existing employees or introduce new ones as well as grow your business.

 What criteria does my employee need to meet to get an apprenticeship?

-Apprentices don’t necessarily need any qualifications, but some may require a general pass at Standard Grade or at National 5.
+- Apprentices don’t necessarily need any qualifications, but some may require a general pass at Standard Grade or National 5.

 What are the benefits to my business?

-Funding available for training from Skills Development Scotland (SDS).
+- Funding is available for training from Skills Development Scotland (SDS).

-Grow your employee count to meet demands of new work.
+- Grow your employee count to meet the demands of new work.

 What benefits do my staff members get by becoming a Modern Apprentice?